swissyai/ic-mcp/README.md

 ### Discovery

-Ask about what exists:
+Ask about modules:
 ```
 "What data structures does ICP have?"
 "How do I handle random numbers?"
 "Show me Map examples"
 ```

-Returns modules, documentation, and working code.
-Semantic search understands intent - ask for "token canister" and get relevant modules (Map, Principal, Nat).
+Claude picks relevant modules from the index, we fetch live documentation and code examples from internetcomputer.org.

 ### Validation